 Naples and its islands

-As I’m sure you’ll have gathered by now, we loved our visit to Herculaneum.
-In our opinion, it’s as much a must-see as Pompeii, and the ruins are even better preserved than Pompeii Yes, it’s possible.
+As you’ll no doubt have gathered by now, we loved Herculaneum.
+In our opinion, it’s a must-see, on a par with Pompeii, and the ruins there are even better preserved Yes, it’s possible.

-Of course, it’s also a must-see, so we advise you to prepare well for your visit to Vesuvius, and explain the mistakes you should avoid.
+Of course, it’s also a must-see, so we advise you to prepare well for your ascent of Vesuvius, and explain the mistakes to avoid.

 For our part, we haven’t explored it yet, which is why we’re bound to return to Naples one day.
 In order to reach the famous Amalfi Coast, you must take the “Circumvesuviana” train to Sorrento (30 minutes) and then take a SITA bus to one of the towns along the coast.